Wriddhiman Saha

-Wriddhiman Prasanta Saha (born 24 October 1984) is an Indian cricketer who plays for the Indian national cricket team.
-He is a right-handed wicket-keeper batsman.
-He plays for Tripura in domestic cricket and for Gujarat Titans in the Indian Premier League.
+Wriddhiman Saha (born 24 October 1984) is a former Indian cricketer who played for the national cricket team.
+He is the former first-class wicket-keeper of Bengal cricket team in domestic cricket and Gujarat Titans in the Indian Premier League.
 He was the first cricketer to score a century in an Indian Premier League final.

 Saha made his Test debut in February 2010, as a specialist batsman.
 He scored his maiden Test century at St. Lucia on a tour of the Caribbean.
+He attained man of the match in the 3rd series.
+He announced his retirement from all forms of cricket prior to the 2024–25 Ranji Trophy season, which he said would be his last tournament.

 Domestic career

 Saha played for the Under-19s and the Under-22s team before being promoted to first-class cricket.
 Saha made his one-day debut in the Ranji Trophy competition of 2006/07, against Assam.
 He scored a duck in his debut innings in the following match.
 Nearing the end of his brief run in the Ranji Trophy, he played three one-day games for the East Zone in the Deodhar Trophy.

 Saha made his first-class debut in the 2007–08 Ranji Trophy, against Hyderabad, where he scored 111 not out.
 Saha also made the East Zone team in the Duleep Trophy in the 2007–08 season.

 Saha's century for Bengal on his Ranji debut landed him a contract with IPL for the Kolkata Knight Riders in 2008.

 Saha was named in the India A squad which played three limited overs match against the Israel Invitational XI, where he was selected on the basis of his performance in the Indian Premier League.
 India A won the series 3–0.
 Saha scored an unbeaten 85 in the third match in which India chased 235.

 Saha also has a record of making fastest century in domestic cricket.
 He scored 102 runs of just 20 balls at a strike rate of 510 with 4 fours and 14 sixes in 2018.

 Saha also has records with KT, joining in 2011, at WBC League.
 He captained the team from 2011 to 2013.
 KT won its 2nd title in 2012 under his captaincy.
 In WBC 2015 he scored 2 centuries and 4 half centuries, after he was retained by KT in 2015 WBC Mega auction.
 He scored his LA highest score in 2017 which was 154 (118) in the 65 over WBC League 2017.
 In the 2021 Mumbai WBC he scored 150 (123) vs CBST.
 His fastest 50 in WBC was 54 (18).